simple-crypto/SCALib/paper/paper.md

 # Acknowledgments

-This work has been funded in part by the Belgian Fund for Scientific Research (F.R.S.-FNRS) through the Equipment Project SCALAB, by the European Union (EU) and the Walloon Region through the FEDER project USERMedia (convention number 501907-379156), by the European Union (EU) through the ERC project 724725 (acronym SWORD), and by SGS.
+This work has been funded in part by SGS, by the Belgian Fund for Scientific Research (F.R.S.-FNRS) through the Equipment Project SCALAB, by the European Union (EU) and the Walloon Region through the FEDER project USERMedia (convention number 501907-379156) and by the European Union (EU) through the ERC project 724725 (acronym SWORD).

 # References